 How to sell a house for $100,000 profit and still lose money

-Most homeowners ignore the carrying costs during their ownership period when they calculate the gain or loss on a sale.
+Most homeowners ignore the carrying costs during their ownership period when they calculate the gain or loss on a sale, being this said if you need to sell a house fast in Utah, work with professional home buyers

 The homeowner lost another large chunk when they sold.
 Most people still pay a 5% to 6% commission to a real estate agent when they sell their house, so the $1,000,000 sale cost them $50,000 to $60,000.
-Further, if sellers make repairs prior to listing, which they commonly do, those costs further increase their basis.
+Further, if sellers make repairs like having their Air Conditioning unit fixed prior to listing, which they commonly do, those costs further increase their basis.
 Between the initial costs, subsequent repairs, and closing costs, it’s easy to see how someone can sell a house for a $100,000 profit and end up making nothing at all.

 Many homeowners in California ignore the excessive carrying costs they paid during their ownership tenure.
 The monthly costs should not be entirely added to carrying costs because a component of those costs is unavoidable consumption.
 However, any amount paid on a monthly basis in excess of a comparable rental exceeds the consumptive value, and these costs must be added to the basis to compute the actual profit and loss during the ownership period.